AltheaIX/arch-suspend-then-hibernate-lid-fix/README.md

 Scroll down and if you see your override config, then you good.
 Try to close and open your laptop's lid, It shouldn't do anything now.

 ### 2. Configure Sleep
-Same as before, we would need to make a override config for sleep.conf
+Same as before, you would need to make a override config for sleep.conf.
+(Configuration files is provided on the repository)
 ```
 $ sudo mkdir -p /etc/systemd/sleep.conf.d
 $ sudo nano /etc/systemd/sleep.conf.d/sleep_override.conf